TheSpaceDevs/Tutorials/faqs/faq_LL2.md

 > ### How to sort the API response?

-The API response can be sorted by any of the available fields using `odering=<field>`.
+The API response can be sorted by any of the available fields using `ordering=<field>`.
 To switch from ascending to descending order, add `-` to the beginnging of the field name: `ordering=-<field>`.

 > ### Why do past items appear in the `upcoming` endpoints?